unhanded/xuid/README.md

-# ExUID - Extended Unique Identifier
+# XUID - eXtended Unique IDentifier

-Because debugging is hard enough without having to guess which system a UUID came from.
+Because debugging distributed systems is difficult enough without having to guess which system a UUID came from when it all hits the fan.